Essay

 Where proving pressure appears

-If transformer computation were only dense linear algebra, the structural story would still matter, but it would be flatter.
+If transformer computation were only dense linear algebra, the structural story would be flatter.

 Attention and transformer blocks include operations that create more distinctive proving pressure: